7 million federal student loans are in default, and garnishment is one of the many ways the government can get their money back from you.

 The most common objection is that the garnishment would cause financial hardship to you and your dependents.
 Essentially you are telling the lender that if the garnishment goes through, you won’t be able to support yourself and your family.

-To prove that, you’re going to be required to fill out a financial disclosure form that details all of your regular monthly expenses.
+To prove that, you’ll need to fill out a financial disclosure form detailing all of your regular monthly expenses.
 You’ll submit proof of your monthly income and expenses.

 For the remaining three objections- the existence of the debt, the amount of the debt, and the validity of the debt – it’s important to be as specific as possible.
 For example: